Display Pack Logo

 Many companies offer combo runs, which are basically sheets filled with many different SKU’s from different customers.
 New technology will soon challenge the need for this type of print run.
 Digital and offset press manufacturers are in a race for the top to create new technology that will eliminate the need to print several different SKU’s from different customers together on a sheet to later sort through after being die cut.

 The trend of the future is to accommodate printers with equipment that assists them to react better to the growing demands of their customers.
-Expect to see equipment with quick changeovers and smaller sheet sizes to accommodate this trend.
+Expect to see equipment with

 It is tough to predict the future of anything, especially in an unstable economy that has its uncertainties.
 For printers to stay competitive we cannot look for a thermometer to tell us what need to do; instead, we need to be a thermostat setting the direction for the future of printing.